microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 ## Usage

 ### General Note
-Levels:
+**Levels**:
 ONNX Runtime defines the `GraphOptimizationLevel` enum to determine which of the aforementioned optimization levels will be enabled.
-Choosing a level enabled the optimizations of that level, as well as the optimizations of all preceding levels.
+Choosing a level enables the optimizations of that level, as well as the optimizations of all preceding levels.
 For example, enabling Extended optimizations, also enables Basic optimizations.
 The mapping of these levels to the enum is as follows:

 * GraphOptimizationLevel::ORT_DISABLE_ALL -> Disables all optimizations
 * GraphOptimizationLevel::ORT_ENABLE_BASIC -> Enables basic optimizations
 * GraphOptimizationLevel::ORT_ENABLE_EXTENDED -> Enables basic and extended optimizations
 * GraphOptimizationLevel::ORT_ENABLE_ALL -> Enables all available optimizations including layout optimizations

-Online/Offline Mode:
+**Online/Offline Mode**:
 To enable serialization of the optimized model to disk, set the SessionOptions option `optimized_model_path` to the desired path where the optimized model will be stored.

 ### Python API Usage